-Application Form: Included in this document (pages 5 and 6).
-The Application Form is to be attached your Research Proposal.
+1. Application Form: The Application Form should be included with your Research Proposal.

-Research Proposal: Please keep under 5 pages, not including Application Form and bibliography.
-The Research Proposalshould cover the following areas:
+3. Research Proposal: Please keep under 5 pages, not including Application Form and bibliography.
+The Research Proposal should cover the following areas:

 Research proposals will be evaluated against the following criteria: